 Multiple variations, from adding white stripes to the AAF's computer-chipped balls, brought us where we are today, tossing around that football-shaped thing that, in reality, actually has a name.

 What Shape is a Football?

-Sadly, “football” is not being a real geometric shape.
+Sadly, "football" is not a real geometric shape.
 Footballs are more commonly known as prolate spheroids.
-The invention of the forward pass makes the prolate spheroid easier to throw through the air, even if the odd shape gives kickers at all levels fits.
-I don’t know about you, but I’m just going to keep calling them football-shaped things.
+The invention of the forward pass makes the prolate spheroid easier to throw through the air for football players, even if the odd shape gives kickers at all levels fits.
+I don't know about you, but I'm just going to keep calling them football-shaped things.

 How Big is a Football Field?